duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-concept-4

-**Q:** {Interrogate} Why is Scrum intentionally incomplete, and how does this benefit organizations using it?
+**Q:** {Scan} Why is Scrum intentionally incomplete, and how does this benefit organizations using it?

 - Vietnamese outline:
   - Question: Vì sao Scrum cố ý không hoàn chỉnh?
 Lợi ích là gì?